Swiss Cohort of Health Professionals and Informal Caregivers

 Intervention Type OTHER

-Online questionnaires will be used to collect data, at recruitment and follow-up once a year
+Online questionnaires is used to collect data, at recruitment and follow-up once a year.
+For the ICs, paper questionnaire will be provided upon request.

 Qualitative Interviews